hackclub/the-hacker-zephyr/README.md

   - At least $196 x 2 for hotels for Lux and Rebecca when AA stranded them

+  - Additional $401.40 + $161.25 charges on Max's cards when they said they'd only charge $120 for UM fee

 To-do for open sourcing:

 - [ ] Planning documents.
 What's the best format for these?
 Maybe narrative form?